 Optimize multi-stakeholder partnerships;

-Capacity-building and development, scientific and technological cooperation, and technology transfer.
+Capacity-building and development, scientific and technological cooperation, and technology transfer to support priorities determined by Parties in their national biodiversity strategies and action plans for the implementation of the Kunming-Montreal Global Biodiversity Framework.

-C. Objectives
+C. Objectives and actions

 1. Increase international biodiversity-related financial flows and financial resources from all sources